GeorgeDavila/GeorgeDavila/README.md

 ### Businesses:
 - [Saviors.ai](https://Saviors.ai) = AI to prevent mass shootings
-- PointingPony.com = AI to help those with disabilities access the internet more easily (Coming Soon!)
 - DeepTulip = AI for Finance (Sold early 2020)

 ### Connect with me: